opnsense/tools/README.md

 Setting up a build system
 =========================

-Install [FreeBSD](https://www.freebsd.org/) 13.2-RELEASE for amd64
+Install [FreeBSD](https://www.freebsd.org/) 14.1-RELEASE for amd64
-on a machine with at least 25GB of hard disk (UFS works better than ZFS) and at least 4GB of RAM to successfully build all standard images.
+on a machine with at least 40GB of hard disk and at least 8GB of RAM to successfully build all standard images.
 All tasks require a root user.
 Do the following to grab the repositories (overwriting standard ports and src):

     # pkg install git
     # cd /usr